ilg-deprecated/riscv-none-gcc-build/README-out.md

 If no syscalls are needed, `--specs=nosys.specs` can be used at link time to provide empty implementations for the POSIX system calls.

-The _nano_ versions of the libraries are compiled with `-Os -mcmodel=medlow`, while the regular versions are compiled with `-O2 -mcmodel=medany`.
+The libraries are compiled with `-O2 -mcmodel=medany`.

 ## Documentation